pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 This repository contains two scripts that enable **ultra large image generation**.

 - The MultiDiffusion comes from existing work.
 Please refer to their paper and GitHub page [MultiDiffusion](https://github.com/pkuliyi2015/multidiffusion-upscaler-for-automatic1111/blob/docs/multidiffusion.github.io)
-- The Tiled VAE is my original algorithm, which is **very powerful** in VRAM optimization.
+- The Tiled VAE is my original algorithm, which is **very powerful** in VRAM saving

-  - With the algorithm, **you no longer need --lowvram or --medvram** once you have >=6G GPU.
+## Update on 2023.3.7

+- Added Fast Mode for Tiled VAE, which increase the speed by 5X and eliminated the need for extra RAM.
+- Now you can use 16GB GPU for 8K images, and the encoding/decoding process will be around 25 seconds.
+For 4k images, the process completed almost instantly.
+- If you encountered VAE NaN or black image output:
+  - Use the OpenAI provided 840000 VAE weights usually solve the problem
+  - Use --no-half-vae on startup is also effective.

+**Note: [A latest sampler by Google](https://energy-based-model.github.io/reduce-reuse-recycle/) seems to achieve better results.
+We will integrate that sampler into our extension.**

 ## MultiDiffusion